v-mholloway/edge-developer.es-ES/microsoft-edge/devtools-guide-chromium/storage/websql.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.  -->
 # <a name="view-web-sql-data-with-microsoft-edge-devtools"></a>Ver datos SQL web con Microsoft Edge DevTools

 > [!WARNING]
 > La especificación SQL web no [se está conservando.][W3CWebSQLStatus]

-En esta guía se muestra cómo usar [Microsoft Edge DevTools][MicrosoftEdgeDevTools] para inspeccionar los datos SQL web.
+En esta guía se muestra cómo usar [Microsoft Edge DevTools para][MicrosoftEdgeDevTools] inspeccionar los datos SQL web.

 ## <a name="view-web-sql-data"></a>Ver datos SQL web